 In later years when Katie recalled the crazy night that the RMS Titanic sank into the sea, she said she didn’t know how serious things were at that time.
 She’d never traveled before and didn’t realize how extraordinary the circumstances were when she got on the lifeboat.
 It had all happened so fast that many passengers didn’t know what was happening until it was too late.
 The exception to that statement was James Farrell, the young man who did everything he could to help the girls escape the lower decks.
 He yelled “goodbye forever” to them as they fled, so he probably knew what would happen to those who were left behind.
 Farrell was last seen praying the rosary on the ship’s deck.
 He and more than 1500 others did not survive.
 Katie called him her guardian angel for the rest of her life but she also never forgot the words of a traveling fortune teller who had said that she’d come to no lasting harm…and she didn’t.

 Katie Gilnagh went on to have a long life and a family of her own in America but she never let go (you knew that was coming, right?) of James Farrell or her fellow passengers on the RMS Titanic.
 She was a life-long member of the Titanic Historical Society and she and other survivors gave many interviews about their ordeal to various television and radio shows.
 It’s been said that James Cameron found some of the inspiration for his blockbuster hit about the sinking ship from the interviews they recorded.
 The party on the lower decks that Katie and her friends described is certainly recreated in the Cameron film, but none lived long enough to see it.
-Katie Manning (née Gilnagh) passed away at the age of seventy-six on this day in 1971, nearly sixty years after her close call with a watery grave but decades before the huge film was released.
+Katie Manning (née Gilnagh) passed away at the age of seventy-six on March 1st, 1971, nearly sixty years after her close call with a watery grave but decades before the huge film was released.
 She is buried in Queens, NY.